fileformat/bitrise-step-appcenter-app-release/README.md

 * appcenter_org - AppCenter organization that owns the app
 * artifact_path - the full path of the `.ipa` or `.apk` file

+You need to extract your appcenter_name and appcenter_org from the url.
+Follow [this link](https://docs.microsoft.com/en-us/appcenter/api-docs/#find-your-app-center-app-name-and-owner-name) for more information.

 ## Optional variables

 * release_notes - release notes to include with this release